Varenna, Lake Como

 Miffy @ Amsterdam

-Research Interests: Theory of Nonequilibrium Quantum Many-Body Physics through the Fusion of Condensed Matter Physics, AMO Physics, and Quantum Information
+Research Interests: Theory of Nonequilibrium Quantum Many-Body Physics at the Interface between Condensed Matter Physics, AMO Physics, and Quantum Information

 測定